acsellers/multitemplate/README.md

 interoperation functions, and an implementation of a Template similar to the html/template Template struct in the standard library.

+Samples in the revel folder are a selection of samples available from github.com/revel/revel, but with templates converted to use multitemplate.

 _Done:_

 * Move helpers, mussed, and bham into subdirectories of the same repo.